HannimalCrackers/Parseltongue/posts/009_praxis_network-analysis.md

 The vast majority of the nodes fall into two concentric circle forms.
 The outer circle contains the names of those who were cited in only one of the class readings.
 The inner circle contains those who were cited in more than one reading, including citations by readings-authors of other readings-authors.
 These inner circle authors have greater out-degree connectedness and therefore more influence in this graphed network than do the outer circle authors.
 The authors with the highest degree of total connections among the inner circle are Gold, Klein, Kirschenbaum, and Spiro.
 The inner circle is a hub of interconnected digital humanities activity.

-We can see clearly that Spiro and Hockey had comparitively extensive bibliographies, but that Spiro's work has many more connections to the inner circle digital humanities hub.
+We can see that Spiro and Hockey had comparitively extensive bibliographies, but that Spiro's work has many more connections to the inner circle digital humanities hub.
 This is likely at least partly due to the fact that Hockey's piece is from 2004, while the rest of the readings are from 2012 or 2016 (plus one which will be published next year in 2019).
-It's possible that some of the other authors may not have been yet publishing related work when Hockey was writing her piece in the early 2000's.
+One possible factor, some of the other authors may not have been yet publishing related work when Hockey was writing her piece in the early 2000's.
 Six of our readings were from 2012, the year of Spiro's piece.
-This implies a much richer and more interconnected conversation about the digital humanities developed at some point between 2004 and 2012.
+Perhaps a much richer and more interconnected conversation about the digital humanities developed at some point between 2004 and 2012.

 This network analysis and visualization is useful for me as a mnemonic aide for keeping the readings straight.
-It can also indicate to the student of DH which authors one may find it useful to read more of or follow on Twitter.
+It can also serve to refer a student of the digital humanities to authors they may find it useful to read more of or follow on Twitter.

-Shows network of influence
-Having your work cited by another author

 **A finding about names**